How To Calibrate Your Caliper

 Feeding Recommendation Updates

-PIC has released updated feeding program guidelines that are easier to implement and tie directly to the category on the caliper.
+PIC’s feeding program guidelines remain unchanged – they are simple to implement and tie directly to the category on the caliper.

-- Sows that fall into the green “ideal” category (3) or “over condition” category (4) should be fed the green feeding recommendation below.
+• Sows that fall into the green “wean target” or “farrow target” category (3a and 3b) or “over condition” category (4) should be fed the green feeding recommendation below.

-- All gilts should be fed the green feeding recommendation.
+• All gilts should be fed the green “gilt” feeding recommendation.